Computing with Infinite Objects: the Gray Code Case: Acknowledgement

 In this paper the computational power of infinite Gray code has been re-considered and compared with the signed digit representation which is mostly used in applications.
 Infinite Gray code is a redundancy-free representation of the real numbers, whereas the signed digit representation has a high degree of redundancy: every real number has infinitely many names.
-Instead of all real numbers only the interval [-1, 1] was considered
+Instead of all real numbers only the interval [-1, 1] was considered.

 The central aim was to study the relationship between both representations without having to discuss the manipulation of code words directly.
-To this end, for each of the two kinds of representation, co-inductive characterisations for the spaces under consideration were introduced in a formal logical system as predicates $\bG$ and $\bS$, from which the representation can be recovered via realisability interpretation.
+To this end, for each of the two kinds of representation, co-inductive characterisations for the spaces under consideration were introduced in a formal logical system as predicates $\bG$ and $\bS$, from which the representation can be recovered via a realisability interpretation.
 Instead of dealing with representations directly, the predicates were compared.
-Computable translations between the representations can the be extracted from the formal proofs.
+Computable translations between the representations can be extracted from the formal proofs.
 The proofs also guarantee the correctness of the extracted programs.

 As was known from earlier studies by Tsuiki~\cite{ts,tsug}, infinite Gray code can be translated into signed digit code in a sequential way; for the converse translation, however, one has to allow the computations to proceed concurrently.
 In \cite{bt}, Berger and Tsuiki introduced a modality $\ddown$ for concurrency. $\ddown(A)$ has no effect on the classical validity of the formula $A$, but on its realisability interpretation: two concurrent processes try to realise $A$, in case $\ddown(A)$ is realisable, at least one of them will do so.
 With help of this modality a predicate $\bS_{2}$ was co-inductively defined, the realisers of which are again streams of signed digits.
 However, they can be computed concurrently.
 It was shown that $\bS \subseteq \bG \subseteq \bS_{2}$.
-To this end the set of rules coming with the modality $\ddown$ was extended by two new realisable rules, and several other useful rules were derived.